Mercedes C-Class Saloon interior

 Whichever model you pick, you get expensive-feeling brushed aluminium trim on the doors and solid metal switches for the climate control features.
 These look even better when paired with the fancy laser-etched speaker grilles for the optional Burmester stereo.

 All Mercedes C-Class models come with faux (but still very convincing) man-made leather seats.
-This upholstery – called Artico Leather – looks and feels just as plush as the real deal and will be equally easy to keep clean and almost as hard wearing.
-If you absolutely must have real leather trim, it’s only available on Sport, AMG Line and C43 models and doesn’t cost a huge amount extra.
+This upholstery – called Artico Leather – looks and feels just as plush as the real deal and will be equally easy to keep clean and is almost as hard wearing.
+If you absolutely must have real leather trim, it’s only available on Sport, AMG Line and C43 models.

-If you’ve got even more money burning a hole in your pocket, you can have the AMG Interior Carbon Pack for speedy AMG C43 models.
+If you’ve got a little spare change burning a hole in your pocket, you can get an AMG Interior Carbon Pack for speedy AMG C43 models.
 This comes with extended aluminium trim for the doors, a silver carbon-fibre-effect finish for the centre console and an analogue clock below the central air vents.

 The latest C-Class does away with the old model’s tacky infotainment display, but if you want the bells-and-whistles 12.3-inch screen instead of conventional dials it’ll cost you extra

 Unfortunately, the standard Mercedes C-Class’ infotainment can’t quite cash the cheques written by its eye-catching cabin.
-The free-standing 10.25-inch screen above the centre console looks far better than the old cars rather weedy 8.4-inch unit, but it still feels like a bit of an afterthought – especially when compared with the super-slick dual-screen setup you can get in the smaller A-Class.
+The free-standing 10-inch screen above the centre console looks far better than the old cars rather weedy 8-inch unit, but it still feels like a bit of an afterthought – especially when compared with the super-slick dual-screen setup you can get in the smaller A-Class.

 The controls on the centre console don’t make it particularly easy to use, either.
 There’s a handy set of shortcut buttons within easy reach on the dashboard, but the scroll wheel for whizzing through the system’s various menus is fitted down on the centre console under an awkwardly shaped touchpad.